 Image or pictures faked using Photoshop are often too big in size compared to what the average size should have been.
 This is because, Photoshop work with layers and when an image is heavily Photoshopped, the image size tends to increase due to all the layers and extra content.
 However, do remember that one can easily compress the image to reduce the size.
 So, this method is not that reliable but it is good to keep in mind when looking for fake Photoshopped images.

-The best way to detect if an image is manipulated or not is by using common sense.
+The best way to detect if an image is manipulated is by using common sense.
 For instance, what do you think when you see images of “Aliens eating sushi in Chinese restaurant” or “a giant cobra swallowing an adult human.”
 A Photoshop fake, that’s it.
+Similarly, if you believe, a recipe is manipulated, simply call the shop and ask them if such a purchase was made.